-Starting March 15, 2016, visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
-Exceptions include U.S. citizens and foreign nationals with a valid visa.
-Canadian citizens, including dual citizens, are not eligible to apply for an eTA and are strongly encouraged to travel with a valid Canadian passport.
-Read about the changes and how they may affect you.
+As of March 15, 2016, visa-exempt foreign nationals are expected to have an Electronic Travel Authorization (eTA) to fly to or transit through Canada.
+Exceptions include U.S. citizens, and travellers with a valid Canadian visa.
+Canadian citizens, including dual citizens, and Canadian permanent residents are not eligible to apply for an eTA.

 If you are a non-Canadian citizen who wants to enter Canada, you should contact Citizenship and Immigration Canada, the government department responsible for non-Canadians who want to come to Canada as immigrants, visitors, refugees, students, or workers.

 The citizens of many countries require a visa to enter Canada, while the citizens of others do not.
 Find out if you need a visa to enter Canada before you leave your home country.